Dopamine Dynamics: Increasing Motivation With ADHD

 Neuroimaging studies have demonstrated decreased dopamine transporters and receptors in the brains of those with ADHD compared to control groups.

-This reduction may lead to sub-optimal between neurons, thereby influencing behaviours associated with attention and focus.
+This reduction may lead to sub-optimal communication between neurons, thereby influencing behaviours associated with attention and focus.

 Further understanding of how neurotransmitters like dopamine function can assist both patients and clinicians alike in managing ADHD more effectively.